-Premature and low birthweight babies may be too immature to regulate their own temperature, even in a warm environment.
-Even full-term and healthy newborns may not be able to maintain their body temperature if the environment is too cold.
+Premature and low-birth-weight babies may be too immature to regulate their own temperature, even in a warm environment.
+Read on to learn how to safely keep them warm.

 Breastfeeding your premature infant is not only possible, it's the best thing for your baby.